felleg/felleg.gitlab.io-backup/content/posts/20201227-password-managers.md

 # Shopping list of security features

 Let's admit it.
-At best, the notion of passwords were a naive idea in the early days.
-In the present, they are not enough to be considered "secure".
+At best, the notion of passwords was a naive idea, even in the early days of computing.
+In the present, they are not sufficient to be considered "secure".
 At the same time, it is impossible to find a perfect solution for everyone.
 Every security design has an exploitable weaker link.

 At this point, you should realize that password reuse is one of, if not *the* weakest links in online security (or security in general).
 Here are some good news: it is also the first thing that any password manager will help you strengthen.

 Passwords are not going anywhere anytime soon.
-Knowing this, what do we need to satisfyingly protect ourselves from forgery while impacting our every day use of technology as little as possible?
-Here is a "shopping list" of features that I find would solve most (if not all) our problems:
+They are a ubiquitous part of web design.
+Knowing this, what do we need to satisfyingly protect ourselves from forgery?
+Keep in mind that this solution must not negatively impact our every day use of technology.
+Thus, here is my "shopping list" of features that I find would solve most (if not all) our problems:

 1. **Have "strong", randomly generated and impossible to memorize passwords on all our online accounts** (this solves password reuse)